 We work closely with education colleagues at Northamptonshire Local Authority and a wealth of multi-disciplinary professionals, including therapists and specialist advisors.
 Staff work with supporting agencies to ensure that students’ needs are met.
 Specialist teachers regularly visit Isebrook to work with the students.
 This includes professionals with specialists in visual impairment, hearing impairment, autism, speech and language disabilities and alternative forms of communication.
 Physiotherapists, Occupational Therapists and Community Nurses also work on a regular basis with us.

 Who else do we have links with?

-The College is part of a consortium of special schools in Northamptonshire which provides curriculum specialisms for sixth-form students.
+The School is part of a consortium of special schools in Northamptonshire which provides curriculum specialisms for sixth-form students.

 What does our curriculum cover?

 Our curriculum takes account of each student’s individual needs and uses a subject framework up to the age of sixteen (the end of Key Stage 4), covering a broad and balanced range of subjects.
 Appropriate approaches to programmes of study are chosen at each Key Stage to ensure breadth and progression in teaching.
 All students are set challenging individual learning targets, which are frequently reviewed and developed where necessary.
 The 16+ curriculum offers programmes run through a variety of awarding bodies, including LASER, ASDAN, Edexcel, OCR and WJEC.